Leonardini/rgwas/README.md

 ## Specific instructions for using compiled C++ code on Mac or Linux

+1)  Begin by following steps 1, 2, 3, and 5 of the cross-platform instructions above, as necessary

-1)  If you wish to make use of compiled C++ code, you will need to manually download the rgwas package from GitHub; from the Terminal, run:
+2)  If you wish to make use of compiled C++ code, you will need to manually download the rgwas package from GitHub instead of carrying out step 4 of the cross-platform instructions; from the Terminal, run:

 ```
     git clone <https://github.com/Leonardini/rgwas.git>
 ```

-2)  On a Mac OS you may need to obtain the GCC compiler by installing homebrew following the instructions at <https://brew.sh/>, then running the following from the Terminal:
+3)  On a Mac OS you may need to obtain the GCC compiler by installing homebrew following the instructions at <https://brew.sh/>, then running the following from the Terminal:

 ```
     brew install gcc
 ```

-3)  Create a .R subdirectory if one does not already exist in your home directory, and create a Makevars file within that directory if one does not already exist:
+4)  Create a .R subdirectory if one does not already exist in your home directory, and create a Makevars file within that directory if one does not already exist:

 ```
     cd ~